theodoral22/the_Tower_of_Hanoi_problem/README.md

-# the_Tower_of_Hanoi_problem
+This problem is the Tower of Hanoi problem, a classic recursive problem in computer science and mathematics.

+Problem Description: There are three rods (also called pegs or towers) and N disks of different sizes initially stacked on the first rod, with the largest at the bottom and the smallest at the top.
+The goal is to move all the disks to the third rod, following these rules:

-The Tower of Hanoi is a classic recursive problem where you must move N disks from one rod to another using a third rod as auxiliary.
-Only one disk can be moved at a time, and a larger disk can never be placed on top of a smaller one.
+-> Only one disk can be moved at a time.
+-> A larger disk may never be placed on top of a smaller one.
+-> The middle rod (temp) can be used as an auxiliary during the process.

+The program reads a positive integer N and prints the sequence of moves required to solve the Tower of Hanoi problem for N disks, using a recursive approach.